AmiralBl3ndic/Vinaigrette/README.md

 ```

+## Available sockets actions

+The server uses [socket.io](https://socket.io/) for handling sockets and real-time data.

+To use it client-side, you can retrieve the JS code exposed at `/socket.io/socket.io.js`.

+The available custom actions that the server will understand are the following:

+### create_room

+Create a game room.
+Will produce an error if the room already exists.

+#### Parameters

+This action takes an object as a parameter, it must have the following properties set:

+- `roomName` *(string)*: Name of the room to create

+#### Responses

+When performed, this action produces a response in the form of a socket event that you should
+listen to.

+- `create_room_error` Indicates that the room could not be created, this response comes with an
+object parameter that will give more details about the failure through its `error` field
+- `create_room_success` Indicates that the room has been created and that you have joined it,
+this response comes with an object parameter that will give you the name of the room

+### join_room

+Join an existing game room.
+Will produce an error if the room does not exist.

+#### Parameters

+This action takes an object as a parameter, it must have the following properties set:

+- `roomName` *(string)*: Name of the room to join

+#### Responses

+When performed, this action produces a response in the form of a socket event that you should
+listen to.

+- `join_room_error` Indicates that the room could not be joined, this response comes with an
+object parameter that will give more details about the failure through its `error` field
+- `join_room_success` Indicates that the room has been joined, this response comes with an
+object parameter that will give you the name of the room

+### leave_room

+Leave an existing game room.
+Will produce an error if the room does not exist or if you have not
+joined it.

+#### Parameters

+This action takes an object as a parameter, it must have the following properties set:

+- `roomName` *(string)*: Name of the room to leave

+#### Responses

+When performed, this action produces a response in the form of a socket event that you should
+listen to.

+- `leave_room_error` Indicates that the room could not be left, this response comes with an
+object parameter that will give more details about the failure through its `error` field
+- `leave_room_success` Indicates that the room has been left, this response comes with an
+object parameter that will give you the name of the room

 ## Troubleshooting

 Whenever an error occurs, you should aways be able to retrieve a JSON object describing the nature